 The Corporation of the Township of Laurentian Valley

-The lands affected by this Amendment are known municipally as 594 Donald St. and 699 Bruham Avenue, and in Lots 55 and 58, JP 401, within Part Lot 32, Concession 1, geographic Township of Stafford, in the Township of Laurentian Valley, as shown on the Key Map.
+The lands affected by the Amendment are located on Doran Road (County Road No. 26) within Part Lot 20, Concession 15, in the geographic Township of Alice, in the Township of Laurentian Valley, as shown on the Key Map.

 Effect of Public Consultation on Decision